 |One can stare at the Thorne miniature rooms for hours.|

-The 68 Thorne Miniature Rooms enable one to glimpse elements of European interiors from the late 13th century to the 1930s and American furnishings from the 17th century to the 1930s.
-Painstakingly constructed on a scale of one inch to one foot, these fascinating models were conceived by Mrs. James Ward Thorne of Chicago and constructed between 1932 and 1940 by master craftsmen according to her specifications.
+The 68 Thorne Miniature Rooms enable one to glimpse elements of European interiors from the late 13th Century to the 1930s and American furnishings from the 17th Century to the 1930s.
+Painstakingly constructed on a scale of one inch to one foot, these fascinating models were conceived by Mrs. James Ward Thorne of Chicago and built between 1932 and 1940 by master craftsmen according to her specifications.

 The black and white postcard photographs are from the 1940s.
-The modern color photographs are of the same rooms.
-Some items have been added, moved or are missing from some of the miniature rooms, between the 1940s photos and the modern color photographs.
+The modern color photographs are of the same rooms for comparison.
+Some items have been added, moved, or are missing from some miniature rooms, between the 1940s photos and the modern color photographs.

 Can you find any of the changes made to these miniature rooms?